 Keep Marketing to Current Clients

-Some gyms get an impressive number of new member sign-ups each month but still can’t grow due to too many members leaving.
+A common blanket question is, “How do gym advertise?”
+Unfortunately, despite an array of gym promotion ideas and gym promotional messages, some gyms get an impressive number of new member sign-ups each month but still can’t grow due to too many members leaving.
 What many would describe as a revolving door phenomenon points to a problem with client retention.

 It is not enough to convince someone to pay for your service if soon after they will be gone and you’ll need to replace them.
 You’re much better off investing more in member retention so that you keep them committed and excited to be part of your gym.

 You can utilize a digital marketing strategy for a gym to keep members engaged and to provide additional value on top of your day-to-day services at the gym.
 Here are some of the best methods that have proven to be useful in keeping clients interested and excited about being part of your gym:

 - Create a members-only Facebook group to encourage interaction and share funny or inspiring fitness content.

 - Feature member accomplishments on social media and your website.
 This also draws prospective clients.